typealiased/mockingbird/README-0.14.md

 Supporting source files are used by the generator to resolve inherited types defined outside of your project.
 Although Mockingbird provides a preset “starter pack” for basic compatibility with common system frameworks, you will occasionally need to add your own definitions for third-party library types.
 Please see [Supporting Source Files](https://github.com/birdrides/mockingbird/wiki/Supporting-Source-Files) for more information.

+#### Thunk Stubs

+To reduce compilation time, Mockingbird only generates mocking code (known as thunks) for types referenced in tests with `mock(SomeType.self)`.
+Types not used in any test files produce minimal generated code in the form of “thunk stubs,” which are simply bodies containing `fatalError`.
+Projects that indirectly synthesize mocked types, such as through Objective-C based dependency injection, may incorrectly encounter thunk stubs during tests and require special consideration.

+- **Option 1:** Explicitly reference each indirectly synthesized type in your tests, e.g. `_ = mock(SomeType.self)`.
+References can be placed anywhere in the test target sources, such as in the `setUp` method of a test case or in a single file.
+- **Option 2:** Disable thunk stubs entirely by adding the `--disable-thunk-stubs` generator flag.

 ## Mockingbird CLI

 ### Generate